Drawing Biennial 2013 at Drawing Room

 The Drawing Biennial is a colourful showcase of fresh and exciting new drawing, and the exhibition’s scope for variety means that there is definitely something for everyone.
 The show is only improved by the fact that viewers have the opportunity to purchase their favourite piece.
 A visit to the Drawing Biennial is highly recommended for anyone interested in contemporary art or drawing.

-Drawing Biennial 2013 is on at the Drawing Room until 15th May 2013.
-For further information visit here.
+Drawing Biennial 2013 is at the Drawing Room until 15th May 2013.
+For further information visit the gallery’s website here.